FireStack-Lab/Laksa-docs/docs/guide/QuickTutorial.md

 - **Public Key**: A key use algo methods calculated from your Private Key, it is like your public ID that express yourself, to tell third party application or transaction that who they might be dealing with.
 Public Key usually appears in most transaction initialization.

-- **Address**: It is easy to understand, that it is like your bank account number or email address, people can send money to your address without worry that they send to other person.
+- **Address**: It is easy to understand, that it is like your bank account number or email address, people can send money to your address without worry that they send to wrong person.

 With `Laksa`, you can create wallet very easily.
 Since you have imported/required the `Laksa` library in your App.